 Too much shade:

-Mosses need less light than grasses and the damp conditions associated with shade also suits them.
+Mosses need less light than grasses and the damp conditions associated with shade suits them.

-Prune overhanging trees and shrubs and reduce the height of tall hedges.
+The remedy is to prune (if practical) any overhanging trees and shrubs, and reduce the height of tall hedges.

 Too many weeds or pests: